viktorzee/weather-dashboard/README.md

    ```
    npm run dev
    ```
-   Open your web browser and navigate to http://localhost:3000 to access the interactive weather dashboard.
+   Open your web browser and navigate to http://localhost:3000 or the host specified on your server to access the interactive weather dashboard.

 2. Use the dashboard to search for weather information for a specific location.